JMP-MO/PyEarthTools/docs/catalogue.md

 1. Manually creating an on-disk catalogue through dataset replication, and connecting to it with PyEarthTools
 2. Connecting to a cloud-based or remote data store, and using PyEarthTools to create an on-disk cache

+## Creating a project-based data catalogue

+## Using the "Intake" package to facilitate catalogue management

+## Separating project data from general open data

+## Creating new datasets for sharing and cataloguing